 For my first opera, the stars lined up perfectly as John picked Mozart’s “Don Giovanni” from Opera Atelier in Toronto.
 It was the ideal indoctrination for me: a light comedy with fun, upbeat music, beautiful costumes, amazing sets and performed masterfully by a glittering cast headed up by Phillip Addis in the starring role.
 To me, the show was absolutely perfect in every way and one that started me off as a new fan of opera.

 In the next step along the journey, I started attending “Metropolitan Opera Live in HD”, a series of live opera telecasts via satellite from New York City delivered to movie theatres around the world.
 For the price of about two movie tickets, it is a great opportunity to test the waters and see if it strikes a chord.

-To me, this is a great complement to the opera journey as in each season, The Met presents a dozen classic and new operas, performed beautifully by acclaimed opera stars like Renee Fleming, Anna Netrebko, Deborah Voigt, Joyce DiDonato, Placido Domingo, Piotr Beczala, David Daniels and Michael Fabiano among many others.
+To me, this is a great complement to the opera journey as in each season, The Met presents a dozen classic and new operas, performed beautifully by acclaimed opera stars like Renee Fleming, Anna Netrebko, Deborah Voigt, Joyce DiDonato, Placido Domingo, Piotr Beczala, David Daniels, Isabel Leonard, Susanna Phillips and Michael Fabiano among many others.